k3s-io/docs/docs/security/self-assessment.md

 ### 4.2.10 Ensure that the --tls-cert-file and --tls-private-key-file arguments are set as appropriate (Manual)

-**Result:** warn
+**Result:** pass

 **Remediation:**
-If using a Kubelet config file, edit the file to set tlsCertFile to the location of the certificate file to use to identify this Kubelet, and tlsPrivateKeyFile to the location of the corresponding private key file.
+If using a Kubelet config file, edit the file to set `tlsCertFile` to the location of the certificate file to use to identify this Kubelet, and `tlsPrivateKeyFile` to the location of the corresponding private key file.
 If using command line arguments, edit the kubelet service file /etc/systemd/system/kubelet.service.d/10-kubeadm.conf on each worker node and set the below parameters in KUBELET_CERTIFICATE_ARGS variable.
-`--tls-cert-file=<path/to/tls-certificate-file>`
+--tls-cert-file=<path/to/tls-certificate-file>
-`--tls-private-key-file=<path/to/tls-key-file>`
+--tls-private-key-file=<path/to/tls-key-file>
 Based on your system, restart the kubelet service.
-For example: systemctl daemon-reload systemctl restart kubelet.service
+For example, systemctl daemon-reload systemctl restart kubelet.service